TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 59/Psalms 59.16.md

 ---

-But I will sing of thy strength; Yea, I will sing aloud of thy lovingkindness in the morning: For thou hast been my high tower, And a refuge in the day of my distress.
+But I will sing of your strength.
+Yes, I will sing aloud of your loving kindness in the morning.
+For you have been my high tower, a refuge in the day of my distress.